Ruatara (chief): Early life

-Marsden thought that Ruatara's father was Kaparu, the younger brother of Te Pahi, and that his mother was a sister of Hongi Hika.
-However it seems more likely that his father was Te Aweawe of the Ngati Rahiri and Ngati Tautahi subtribes (Hapu) of Ngāpuhi, and his mother Tauramoko, of Ngati Rahiri and Ngati Hineira.
+Ruatara's father was Te Aweawe of the Ngati Rahiri and Ngati Tautahi subtribes (hapū) of the nation Ngāpuhi, and his mother Tauramoko, of Ngāti Rahiri and Ngāti Hineira hapū.
+Marsden thought Ruatara's father was Kaparu, the younger brother of Te Pahi, and that his mother was a sister of Hongi Hika but this is likely not the case.

 Ruatara's second wife was Rahu, whose sister married Waikato, a chief of the Te Hikutu hapu within the Ngāpuhi iwi.
 The Te Hikutu people moved to Rangihoua after Ruatara married Rahu.